jaacoppi/espeak-ng/docs/voices.md

 language dictionary.
 They apply to rules in the language's `*_rules` dictionary file and also its `*_list` exceptions list.
 See [Text to Phoneme Translation](dictionary.md#conditional-rules).

+### maxdigits

+	maxDigits <number>

+If a number has more than <number> of digits, speak each digit individually.
+Defaults to 14.

 ### replace